-The sixty year old Bach is the President of the German Olympic Committee, known locally as Deutscher Olympischer Sportbund.
-The one-time fencer serves as President of the Arbitration Appeals Division of the Court of Arbitration for Sport, so he certainly possesses an appropriate resume.
-At this level, all candidates bring to the table a bucket-load of degrees, board memberships and curriculum vitae’s that include at least a vice-presidency somewhere relevant and related to international sport organisation.
+The sixty-year-old Bach is the President of the German Olympic Committee, known locally as Deutscher Olympischer Sportbund.
+The one-time fencer serves as president of the Arbitration Appeals Division of the Court of Arbitration for Sport, so he certainly possesses an appropriate resume.
+At this level, all candidates bring to the table a bucket-load of degrees, board memberships and curriculum vitae’s that include at least a vice-presidency somewhere relevant and related to the international sports organisation.
 He is one of two clear frontrunners for the position.
-Meanwhile he heads the bid to for Munich to host the 2018 Winter Olympics.
+Meanwhile, he heads the bid to for Munich to host the 2018 Winter Olympics.

 Ser Miang Ng